Trump Delays March 1 China Tariff Deadline

+After a long week of optimistic, market-pumping trade-deal headlines, updates over the weekend didn't offer any of the specifics that analysts are so desperate to hear (so long as they affirm the narrative that talks are going - as President Trump put it - "very, very well").
+To wit, little detail has been provided regarding last week's big "breakthrough" (Beijing ceding to US demands to "stabilize" the yuan), and it's still unclear how such an arrangement would be enforced.

-After a long week of trade-focused headlines, updates over the weekend didn't offer any more details as last week's big trade triumph (an agreement for Beijing to stabilize the yuan).
-But the information that has dribbled out - including a report about a growing rift between Trump and Trade Czar Robert Lighthizer - suggested that maybe the market's euphoric reaction to Trump's not-very-consistent performance on Friday was somewhat premature.
+And the information that has dribbled out - including a report about a growing rift between Trump and Trade Czar Robert Lighthizer - suggests that maybe the market's euphoric reaction to Trump's not-at-all-consistent performance on Friday was somewhat premature.

-However, before the market even had a chance to reassess the implications of Friday's exasperated public spat with Lighthizer, Trump announced Sunday night (just 20 minutes before futures opened) that he would be delaying the March 1 tariff deadline following "substantial progress" in the weekend talks, and would plan a summit with president Xi at Mar-a-Lago to conclude an agreement - news that should help pump the S&P 500 back over 2,800 as algos first buy the rumor, and then - just to be safe- buy the news too.
+However, before the market even had a chance to reassess the implications of Friday's exasperating public spat between Trump and Lighthizer with this newfound context, Trump announced Sunday night (just 20 minutes before futures opened) that he would be delaying the March 1 tariff deadline following "substantial progress" in the weekend talks, and would plan a summit with president Xi at Mar-a-Lago to conclude an agreement - news that should help pump the S&P 500 back over 2,800 as algos first buy the rumor, and then - just to be safe- buy the news too.

 I am pleased to report that the U.S. has made substantial progress in our trade talks with China on important structural issues including intellectual property protection, technology transfer, agriculture, services, currency, and many other issues.
 As a result of these very......— Donald J. Trump (@realDonaldTrump) February 24, 2019